The Best Cotswold Pub Walks

 Our favourite walk is up to Cleeve Common; follow the Cotswold Way through the fields southwest of the town and briefly along a little lane before starting the 600ft climb up to the historic Belas Knap.
 Head west to Cleeve Common with its famous Iron Age hill fort perched on the Cotswold Edge.
 You’ll be rewarded with incredible views across as far as Wales.

-Follow the path back down to Postlip and back into Winchcombe where you’ll find a handful of welcoming pubs, our favourite being The Lion Inn.
-With a gorgeous, seasonal menu and plenty of tipple choices, you can spend the afternoon on the comfy armchairs by the fire, or the garden if the sun is shining.
+Follow the path back down to Postlip and back into Winchcombe, where you’ll find a handful of welcoming Cotswold pubs, one of our favourites being The Lion Inn.
+With a gorgeous, seasonal menu and plenty of tipple choices, you can spend the afternoon feasting on one of the best pub lunches in the Cotswolds.
+Weather dependent, relax on the comfy armchairs by the fire, or in the garden if the sun is shining.

 Snowshill & The Mount Inn, Stanton

-Stanton is often labeled the most beautiful Cotswold village of them all and if you visit you will see why.
-With walks galore around the area, our favourite hike includes a beautiful Snowshill.
-With The Mount Inn as your starting point follow the Cotswold Way in a U around Shenberrow Hill to where it meets the Winchcombe Way, then loop around via Buckland Wood to Snowshill.
+Stanton is often labelled the most beautiful Cotswold village of them all, and if you join one of our pub walks in the Cotswolds, you’ll see why.
+With paths galore around the area, our favourite hike includes the beautiful Snowshill.
+With The Mount Inn as your starting point, follow the Cotswold Way in a “U” around Shenberrow Hill to where it meets the Winchcombe Way, then loop around via Buckland Wood to Snowshill.
 The return leg takes you through Lidcombe Wood and down the steep hill to Stanway.
 Finally, head north for the final part of the walk, and back into Stanton along the Cotswold Way.
-Back at your starting point, you can head into The Mount Inn for some refreshments.
-Choose from cozying up indoors or hanging out in the gorgeous beer garden.
+Back at your starting point, you can head back into The Mount Inn for some refreshments.
+It’s one of the Cotswold pubs with gardens that you can enjoy, or you can cosy up indoors.

 The Slaughters and The Black Horse Inn, Naunton

-Starting out at the center of the village, head south at the T-junction along Warden’s Way, and after a mile head east where you’ll meet the Windrush Way and later the river itself.
-Cross the river at the footbridge beyond Aston Farm and then branch left along the Macmillan Way, Wardens Way through the Slaughters, and back around to Naunton.
+Starting out at the centre of the village of Naunton, head south at the T-junction along Warden’s Way, and after a mile head east, where you’ll meet the Windrush Way and later the river Windrush itself.
+Cross the river at the footbridge beyond Aston Farm and then branch left along the Macmillan Way, and move on to Warden’s Way through the Slaughters, and back around to Naunton.

-Once you arrive back in beautiful Naunton you must head into The Black Horse Inn.
-The Inn has been serving excellent beers and delicious home-cooked food to both locals and visitors for more than one hundred years and retains much of its original charm and character.
+Once you arrive back in beautiful Naunton, you must head to The Black Horse Inn.
+The Inn is another one of the great Cotswold pubs for lunch and other meals, which has been serving excellent beers and delicious home-cooked food to both locals and visitors for more than one hundred years.
+You can expect to find much of its original charm and character, which makes this one of the best pub walks in the Cotswolds to go on.

 Tetbury and The Royal Oak

-Another gorgeous Cotswold town with its fair share of countryside walks and traditional English pubs is Tetbury, with most of the town’s buildings dating from the sixteenth and seventeenth centuries.
+Another gorgeous town with its fair share of countryside walks and traditional pubs in the Cotswolds is Tetbury, with most of the town’s buildings dating from the sixteenth and seventeenth centuries.

-Strolling around the town itself is often walkable but you can also get out of the town and follow a short circular route which starts from the Railway Yard car park in Tetbury.
+Strolling around the town itself is often walkable, but you can also leave the town and follow a short circular route which starts from the Railway Yard car park in Tetbury.
 The walk follows mainly pavement and tarmac paths with just one short section along a mud path.
-There are no stiles and just one very simple wide gate, so is suitable for most walkers.
-This route does have some hills both up and down but would still be possible to do it with a buggy.
-Once you’ve completed your walk head back to Tetbury town and visit The Royal Oak, a charming Cotswold inn with a friendly and welcoming atmosphere, cosy booths, a stylish dining room, and a stunning outside courtyard.
+This route has some hills both up and down, but it would be possible to complete it with a buggy.
+Once you’ve finished your walk, head back to Tetbury town and visit The Royal Oak, a charming inn with a friendly and welcoming atmosphere, cosy booths, and a stylish dining room to enjoy some tasty Cotswold pub food in.